Published: 21 July 2021

-The premises must contain a bar from which alcohol is served for consumption on the premises and the sales of alcohol must be restricted to only those customers consuming food (restaurant condition).
+The premises must contain a bar from which alcohol is served for consumption on the premises and the sale of alcohol must not be restricted to only those customers consuming food (restaurant condition).

 Games can only be played at times when alcohol can be supplied in reliance on the premises licence or sold for consumption on the premises in reliance on a Scottish premises licence.